What actions should schools take to reduce transmission of COVID-19?

 Closing or restricting gathering spaces.

-For example, where schools are open, the following measures may be considered as part of these strategies to create safer environments:
+For example, in contexts experiencing COVID-19 outbreaks where schools are open, the following measures may be considered as part of these strategies to create safer environments:

 Cancelling assemblies, sports games and other events that create crowded conditions